-The manager says the investment focused on the company's integrated portfolio, 90% of which is fully dispatchable generation (i.e., power supplied to the grid which can be turned on or off as required).
-It says this allows Vistra to provide baseload power which is crucial for the successful development of broader renewable use given the intermittent supply provided by solar and wind.
+The investment focused on the company's integrated portfolio, 90% of which is fully dispatchable generation (i.e., power supplied to the grid which can be turned on or off as required).
+This allows Vistra to provide baseload power which is crucial for the successful development of broader renewable use given the intermittent supply provided by solar and wind.
 In March, the company completed the purchase of retail energy supplier, Energy Harbor Corp, adding a 4000 MW nuclear fleet to its generating capacity making Vistra one of the largest nuclear power providers in the US.
-Almost half of its generation capacity is located in Texas, which the manager says is an increasingly attractive destination for baseload generation as traditional thermal sources continue to be replaced by renewables.
+Almost half of its generation capacity is located in Texas, an increasingly attractive destination for baseload generation as traditional thermal sources continue to be replaced by renewables.

-The manager was certainly aware of the potential upside given this baseload capability; however, it says that the speed at which this view was vindicated may have come as something of a surprise.
-Since 1 December 2023, its shares have returned 143%, due to what it describes as excitement generated by AI energy demand.
-The manager believes this opportunity is a significant one with one estimate suggesting data centre energy consumption will increase by more than 500% over current levels in the next three to four years.
+The manager was certainly aware of the potential upside given this baseload capability; however, it would be fair to say that the speed at which this view was vindicated may have come as something of a surprise.
+Since 1 December 2023, its shares have returned 143%, as the market has latched onto the excitement generated by AI energy demand.
+The opportunity is a significant one with one estimate suggesting data centre energy consumption will increase by more than 500% over current levels in the next three to four years.

-The manager does note that the scale of the recent rally means Vistra's valuation is no longer as attractive as when EGL first invested.
-However, it says that thanks to an annualised earnings growth forecast of around 20% through to 2025, the company's earnings multiple remains more or less in line with sector averages.
+The scale of the recent rally means Vistra's valuation is no longer as attractive as when EGL first invested.
+However, thanks to an annualised earnings growth forecast of around 20% through to 2025, the company's earnings multiple remains more or less in line with sector averages, further highlighting the value originally identified by EGL's manager.

-Fundamentally, the manager says the company remains on reasonable footing, boasting what it describes as one of the strongest free cash flow yields in the sector, which it says provides the foundation for a strong balance sheet and buyback programme, which amounts to around 10% of its market cap.
-The manager adds that relatively low gearing helps insulate the company from rising rates, as does its earnings outlook, which continues to improve.
+Fundamentally, the company remains on reasonable footing, boasting one of the strongest free cash flow yields in the sector, providing the foundation for its strong balance sheet and buyback programme, which amounts to around 10% of its market cap.
+Relatively low gearing helps insulate the company from rising rates, as does its earnings outlook, which continues to improve.

-It says that while there could become a point where exposure may need to be managed, the fundamental case of the investment remains given the secular tailwinds.
+While there could become a point where exposure may need to be managed, the fundamental case of the investment remains given the secular tailwinds.